 Jason was not the sort of person that Isabel would typically associate with.
 They were practically polar opposites, in her opinion and in most others' opinions too.
 She would not say that she was a free spirit, but she was not what most would consider normal and she was well aware of that.
 Jason was relatively normal, though.
-He came from an upper middleclass family with successful, business-minded parents and he was their pride and joy being an intelligent, handsome, athletic young man.
+He came from an upper middle class family with successful, business-minded parents and he was their pride and joy being an intelligent, handsome, athletic young man.
 He was a star football player for his university.
 He was a wide receiver, she thought anyway.
-Isabel had very limited knowledge in sports; all she knew was that he caught the ball when it was thrown by the guy in charge of his team.
+Isabel had very limited knowledge in sports; all she knew was that he caught the ball when the guy in charge of his team threw it.
 As far as his parents were concerned, she was his only flaw.

 In contrast to Jason, Isabel came from a single parent home.
 She believed that her mother had eaten her father at some point in time, but she could not recall when; she was certain that she would one day find evidence to prove it.
 Her little sister thought that their mother probably disposed of their father in a lake or something, but Isabel thought that would be too messy for their mother.
 No, she was certain that the woman she was named after had eaten their father like the succubus she had to be.

 Isabel was also from an upper middle class family, but they had come into their money in a totally different way from Jason's family.
 She and her sister did not like talking about it much, just because they doubted that people would believe them.
 She was also not a university student and had no plans to be, even though she was the same age as Jason.